Learn more about how the Cal Poly Humboldt Library can help

 Time management, accurate note taking, and planning are strategies that will help you avoid plagiarism, but we know developing and practicing those skills can sometimes be challenging if you've got to figure it out on your own.
 Academic peer coaches at the Learning Center are here to support you in developing those skills and you can check in with them throughout the semester.
 Make an appointment with them to get support from your fellow students.

-You can also get support from fellow students and professional staff via the HSU Learning Center Discord by sending messages or joining a video chat group on one of the channels.
+You can also get support from fellow students and professional staff via the Cal Poly Humboldt Learning Center Discord by sending messages or joining a video chat group on one of the channels.
 You can find a study group, share tips, and learn from other students who are collaborating and sharing in the various channels in this Discord server.

 Ask a Librarian

 Contact a Librarian for support on your research assignments.
 You can email us your questions, or ask to set up a live appointment on Zoom.
-You can also get to know the HSU librarians and what they do by watching their profile videos or browse the Librarians website to find each librarian's contact info!
+You can also get to know the Cal Poly Humboldt librarians and what they do by visiting the Librarians website!